 blue vehicle auto insurance 1580x154

 Did you know that more than half of licensed Saskatchewan residents don’t have additional coverage beyond their basic plate insurance?
-And that $200,000 liability limit on your license plates was set back in 1985, which is only worth about $88,000 in today’s dollars when adjusted for inflation.
+The $200,000 liability limit on your license plates was set back in 1985, and it is only worth about $88,000 in today’s dollars when adjusted for inflation.

 Considering 90% of adults drive and Canadians experience an average of five accidents throughout their lifetime, car accidents are actually more common than house fires.
 In fact, they’re the leading cause of trauma and death for people under 45 years old.